NetickNetworking/NetickForUnity/README.md

 ## Installation

 ### Prerequisites
-You need Unity Editor version 2021 or later.
+Unity Editor version 2021 or later.

 ### Steps
 - Open the Unity Package Manager by navigating to Window > Package Manager along the top bar.